F-Quasimo/CV_lib_Cmake_framework/README.md

 >Download ncnn release package at https://github.com/Tencent/ncnn/releases with ".a" lib, unzip to thirdparty directory. which means you will get XXX/thirdparty/ncnn/bin path etc.</br>
 >I prepare a ncnn release pkg in pkgs, and it will automatically unzip to thirdparty/ncnn. if you need gpu support ,just install vulkan driver is ok.

-PS: change the ncnn directory name from "ncnn-XXXXXXXX-ubuntu-1804" to "ncnn"
+PS: change the ncnn directory name from "ncnn-XXXXXXXX-ubuntu-1804" to right one and rewrite ncnn_DIR in CMakeLists.txt

 # RUN:
 > cd /lets_dance/bin </br>
-> ./ocvdemo
+> ./ocvdemo xxx

  make sure the LD_LIBRARY_PATH is updated while running your exectable in the bin/ folder.

-# TBD:
-1. ~~config ncnn from *.a or src~~(finish)
-2. config c++ GUI api,such as https://github.com/cycfi/elements
+## For Windows

+### install visual studio 2019
+### Step1: opencv and ncnn *.lib is ready in thirdparty/xxx
+1. you may have to modify or rebuild ncnn with MT mode if necessary
+2. you may have to modify or rebuild opencv static_lib if necessary

+### Step2: cmd cmake or cmake-gui to generate build folder and project

+### Step3: open visual studio 2019 project and run.

 # Reference
 https://github.com/Tencent/ncnn/wiki/how-to-build#build-for-linux